 Starbucks is a global coffee giant, which was founded in 1971 as a local coffee bean retailer.Headquartered in Seattle, the company is now the world’s biggest coffeehouse chain, comprising of approximately 20,891 stores in 62 countries.

-Starbucks logo is a unique design that unfailingly catches the interest and attention of onlookers.
+Starbucks logo and its packaging have a unique design that unfailingly catches the interest and attention of onlookers.
 This memorable symbol is one of most recognized business logo design that’s adored by coffee lovers from across the globe.
 In fact, it wouldn’t be an exaggeration to say that the unique concept of Starbucks logo design has contributed immensely in the company’s success worldwide.

 Here, we bring you up-close and personal with the design, history and evolution of Starbucks logo which is nothing less than magnificent.